intellivoid/Socialvoid-Standard-Documentation/Objects/TextEntity.md

 The text entity object describes the text type, this is useful for clients to render the given text correctly.
 For example a "@mention" will have a TextEntity with the value `mention`.
-So that the client can preform an action when this entity is clicked.
+So that the client can perform an action when this entity is clicked.